Doryteuthis gahi

-Doryteuthis gahi, also known as the Patagonian longfin squid and Patagonian squid (Spanish: calamar patagónico), is a small-sized squid belonging to the family Loliginidae.
+Doryteuthis gahi, also known as Loligo, the Patagonian longfin squid and Patagonian squid (Spanish: calamar patagónico or just calamar), is a small-sized squid belonging to the family Loliginidae.
 It occurs in coastal waters in the southeastern Pacific Ocean and the southwestern Atlantic Ocean where it is caught and eaten for food.

 Description

 The Patagonian squid is a small species and has a mantle length of 10 to 15 cm and a weight of between 75 and 150 g.
 The mantle is somewhat elongated and on either side at the posterior end are rhomboidal fins, rather less than half the length of the mantle.
 At the anterior end are four pairs of arms and a pair of tentacles.
 The third and fourth pairs of arms are longer than the others, and in males, the left fourth arm is heterodactylised near its tip.
 The tentacles are long and slender, each terminated by a club-shaped "manus" with small, narrow suckers at the edge and slightly larger ones at the centre.